"Don't call me Sir. Call me Rocko."

-- Josh had to repeatedly tell Charlie not to call him "sir", as only the President is addressed that way in the White House.
+- Josh had to repeatedly tell Charlie not to call him "sir", as only the President is addressed that way in the White House, while everyone else is "Hey, when am I gonna get that thing I asked for".
 He also had to remind him not to call the President's youngest daughter "Madam".

 - King Arthur in Kaamelott, Livre V: "Don't call me sire."
 He is no longer the king of Britain, after all.
 Of course, being Surrounded by Idiots, they keep forgetting.

 - In one episode of British sitcom Blackadder, the titular servant and the Prince Regent switch clothes to impersonate eachother.
 Explaining the game, Blackadder instructs the somewhat simple-minded Prince that he must refer to him as "your highness".
 The Prince, of course, precedes to refer to him only as "your highness your highness" for the remainder of the charade.